playitlabs/song-requests/README.md

 - A Digital Ocean account
 - The PlayIt Remote Management module for API access
 - A PlayIt Live API key
+- A track group in PlayIt Live that contains the songs you want to be requestable

 ### Set up Remote Management and API Access
 1. On PlayIt Live, go to "File > Enable remote connections..."